mcinglis/c-style/readme.md

 Pointer typedefs are particularly nefarious because they exclude the users from qualifying the pointee with `const`.
 This is a huge loss, for reasons enumerated in other rules.

-Function pointer typedefs are justified when you need to declare a function that returns that function pointer; the syntax without a typedef is unbearable.
+Function pointer typedefs are justified when you need to declare a function that returns a function pointer; the syntax without a typedef is unbearable.
 I'll also typedef a function pointer if the type is being repeated in many locations (more than three, or so).
 Some people like to typedef all function pointers, but this often masks what's going on and what's expected.
 Carefully consider if a function pointer typedef will actually help people understand what that type represents.